-The Orana Mid-Western district's highway patrol unit has said farewell to one of it's longest serving officers with the retirement of Sergeant Peter Trow.
+The Orana Mid-Western district's highway patrol unit has fare-welled one of it's longest serving officers with the retirement of Sergeant Peter Trow.

 During a farewell morning tea held at the Dubbo Police Station, friends, family and colleagues turned out to pay homage to the experienced Highway Patrol officer, who long-standing colleagues called an incredibly reliable figure.